Accessibility at Sagrada Familia

 Image: Sasktoday.ca

 Sagrada Familia offers free entry for visitors with a disability exceeding 65% and one of their companions.
+The companion of the disabled person must pay for any additional services.
+Just remember to bring your original medical documentation as proof at the official entrance of the basilica.

 Here’s the good news: Even though entry is free, booking your tickets online in advance is still important.
 The booking process is simple!
-Just choose the date and time slot you prefer, then select the ‘disabled’ option to secure your free ticket.
+Choose your preferred date and time slot, then select the ‘disabled’ option to secure your free ticket.
+The online system doesn’t allow adding a companion during booking.
+However, upon arrival, head to the backside entrance (Carrer Sardenya) and a staff member will be happy to assist you both.

 Which areas are Accessible?